mlysy/rdoxygen/README.md

 #### Processing with **rdoxygen**

 Suppose that the [code snippet](#doxygen_example) above is in a file called `rdoxygenExample.cpp`.
-Then a typically doxygen processing work flow is as follows:
+Then a typical doxygen documentation (doxydoc) processing workflow is as follows:

 1. Create a default `Doxyfile` containing a list of options to render the documentation in `rdoxygenExample.cpp`.
 2. Edit the `Doxyfile` to customize rendering options as desired.
 The relevant settings are extensively documented on the [doxygen website](http://www.doxygen.nl/manual/config.html) and within the default `Doxyfile` itself.
-3. Run doxygen on the `Doxyfile` to create the documentation HTML.
+3. Run doxygen on the `Doxyfile` to create the doxydoc HTML.

 The rdoxygen package provides several convenience files to do all of this from within an R session during the package development process.
-That is, suppose `rdoxygenExample.cpp` is located in the `src` folder of the R package DoxygenExample.
-From an R session with working directory anywhere within the folder structure of DoxygenExample, the package developer can parse the doxygen documentation (doxydoc) with the following R code:
+That is, suppose `rdoxygenExample.cpp` is located in the `src` folder of the R package **DoxygenExample**.
+From an R session with working directory anywhere within the folder structure of **DoxygenExample**, the package developer can parse the doxydoc with the following R code:
 ```r
 require(rdoxygen)